SSpeights/PowerShellGuide/discovery-in-powershell.md

 * [The Powershell Gallery](https://www.powershellgallery.com/) - Official repository for PS-Module and PS-Scripts that you can download and use
 * [PowerShell Magazine](http://www.powershellmagazine.com/) \(PS-people like Keith Hill post articles here\)

-These resources are geared toward finding more tutorials and connecting with people to get anwers to questions.
+These resources are geared toward finding more tutorials and connecting with people to get answers to questions.
 But the real star of the resource-show is the PowerShell CLI itself.

 ## OPP - Other People's Powershell

 You won't need it right away but an important resource will be the Powershell Gallery.
 This is where curated PowerShell Modules and scripts get stored so others in the PS-Community can use them.
 Currently, there are over 2,500 modules and scripts in the Gallery.
 Hopefully, it can speed you up by exposing code that performs a function that you must have.
-I mention this first, but in the discovery section, this will be mentioned last, because we have to learn a little about PowerShell before we go and access other people's code.
+I mention this first, but in the this section, this will be addressed last, because we have to learn a little about PowerShell before we go and access other people's code.

 ## Make sure help is up to date